sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ### Analyze by crawling

+If you wanna find pages that are not so performant it's a good idea to crawl.
+Sitespeed.io will start with the URL and fetch all links on that pages and continue to dig deeper into the site structure.
 You can choose how deep to crawl (1=only one page, 2=include links from first page, etc.):

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io -d 2
 ~~~

 ### How many runs per URL?
-Collecting timing metrics it's good to test the URL more than one time.
+Collecting timing metrics it's good to test the URL more than one time (default is three times).
 You can configure how many runs doing like this (five runs):

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io -n 5
 ~~~

 ### Choose browser
-Choose which browser to use:
+Choose which browser to use (default is Chrome):

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io -b firefox